St Joseph's School - A Catholic Voluntary Academy

 Intent Statement - Computing

 At St Joseph’s, we are computing pioneers!
 We want our children to understand the power of technology and start to build computing skills for the future.
-We want them to be able to use technology to support other areas of their work and lives and also to use technology effectively, responsibly and safely.
+We want them to be able to use technology to support other areas of their work and lives.
+We also want the children to use technology effectively, responsibly and safely.

 Implementation Statement - Computing

-• Computing units are categorised into elements of Digital Literacy, Coding and E-Safety.
+• Across the six Computing units, elements of Digital Literacy, Coding and E-Safety are weaved into lessons.

-• Children have access to iPads, Laptops and Teams to support all areas of the curriculum.
+• Children have access to iPads and laptops to support all areas of the curriculum such as maths and reading.

 • We encourage our children to use ICT equipment and resources at home.
 St Joseph's staff actively look for opportunities to develop ICT resources in and out of school to offer our children the very best opportunities to develop computing skills.